 In “The rising cost of catastrophes,” The Economist recommends three things governments should do to prepare for natural disasters:

 - Prioritize preparedness rather than wait to respond after disaster strikes.
 That is, local governments must have shelters in place already and keep them well maintained.
 This is easier if the shelters are part of the normal infrastructure, such as a school auditorium.
+Regulation of utilities can encourage them to prepare for extreme weather.

 - Protect natural defenses with zoning laws and other restrictions.
 Too much paving results in rapid runoff because the water can’t drain into the soil.
 Green stormwater infrastructure can mitigate these effects.
 Building in floodplains leaves infrastructure vulnerable to flooding.
 Where the risks for such actions must be borne by the public as a whole rather than just the private owner of the property, governments have a role to play in regulating land use.